Hierarchical clustering: Complexity

 Divisive clustering with an exhaustive search is $\mathcal{O}(2^n)$, but it is common to use faster heuristics to choose splits, such as k-means.

-Hierarchical clustering has the distinct advantage that any valid measure of distance can be used.
-In fact, the observations themselves are not required: all that is used is a matrix of distances.

 Cluster Linkage

 In order to decide which clusters should be combined (for agglomerative), or where a cluster should be split (for divisive), a measure of dissimilarity between sets of observations is required.
 In most methods of hierarchical clustering, this is achieved by use of an appropriate distance d, such as the Euclidean distance, between single observations of the data set, and a linkage criterion, which specifies the dissimilarity of sets as a function of the pairwise distances of observations in the sets.
 The choice of metric as well as linkage can have a major impact on the result of the clustering, where the lower level metric determines which objects are most similar, whereas the linkage criterion influences the shape of the clusters.
 For example, complete-linkage tends to produce more spherical clusters than single-linkage.

 The linkage criterion determines the distance between sets of observations as a function of the pairwise distances between observations.

 Some commonly used linkage criteria between two sets of observations A and B and a distance d are:

-Some of these can only be recomputed recursively (WPGMA, WPGMC), for many a recursive computation with Lance-Williams-equations is more efficient, while for other (Mini-Max, Hausdorff, Medoid) the distances have to be computed with the slower full formula.
+Some of these can only be recomputed recursively (WPGMA, WPGMC), for many a recursive computation with Lance-Williams-equations is more efficient, while for other (Hausdorff, Medoid) the distances have to be computed with the slower full formula.
 Other linkage criteria include: